November/shitf/README.md

-`Shitf` comes as both a library that can be directly imported and used in `Python 3`, and as a RESTful web API that can be easily deployed for maximum developer shit-posting.
-These respective revolutionary, disruptive, and innovative forms can be simplified to `SaaS` (Shitf as a service) and `SaaF` (Shitf as a function).
+`Shitf` comes as both a library that can be directly imported and used in `Python 3`, and as a RESTful web API that can be easily deployed for maximum developer shit-posting velocity.
+These respective revolutionary, disruptive, and innovative forms can be simplified to `SaaS` (Shitf as a Service) and `SaaF` (Shitf as a Function).

 ## u 4 real
 Yup.

 ## y u do dis
-Some say that it's to make fun of the JavaScript ecosystem, and the prevalence of terrible `X-as-a-service` providers.
-To other people, that it's meant as a statement about the wonders of modern web development.
+Some say that it's to make fun of the JavaScript ecosystem.
+Others, at the prevalence of terrible `X-as-a-Service` providers flooding through recently.
+For the rest, as a statement about the wonders of modern web development.

 In the end, it's really down to trying to provide a library that can contribute greatly to society, providing